DETROIT (AP) — Some Hyundai, Kia, and SUVs are missing an anti-theft “key,” and thieves know it.

 Kia says it is making steering wheel locks available at no cost to authorities in affected areas to deter thefts.
 Hyundai said it is also providing locks to police, and that in October, it will begin selling a security toolkit that targets thieves’ tactics.

-Poor Hyundais and Kias cars rank among the 20 most popular vehicles with thieves, Moore of the institute said, a distinction usually reserved for high-powered or expensive vehicles, or pickup trucks.
+Poor Hyundais and Kias cars are among the 20 most popular vehicles with thieves, Moore of the institute said, a distinction usually reserved for high-powered or expensive vehicles, or pickup trucks.
 The Dodge Charger SRT Hellcat has the highest rate of theft claims.

 Many weak Hyundais and Kias are often bought by people with low incomes.
 “These are relatively inexpensive vehicles when buying new,” Moore said.
 He said that owners of some models may have foregoed universal insurance to save money, and may have had to replace the cars themselves.

 To help prevent theft, owners should open windows, lock doors, and take the key or fob with them, says the National Insurance Crimes Office.
-They should park their cars in well-lit areas or in a garage.
+They should park their cars in well-lit areas or a garage.
 If they have to park outdoors, owners should consider installing motion-sensitive lights.

 Copyright 2022 The Associated Press.
 All rights reserved.